Skip to Content

 Coloration and Markings

-The coloration and markings of gopher snakes play a crucial role in their identification.
+The coloration and markings of gopher snakes play a crucial role in their identification, especially when distinguishing them from rattlesnakes. understanding these methods.
 These markings aren’t just about appearance but serve as a survival strategy in the wild.

 • Gopher snakes have splotchy dark markings that mimic dangerous rattlesnakes, a clever form of Batesian mimicry.